Obstetrics and Gynecology

 - Don’t panic if you don’t hear from places right away, the majority will not send interview invitations until after the Deans’ MSPE is released (late Sept –Oct)

 - October: be ready to be checking your email all the time.
 Have a calendar either on your phone or on paper with you at all times.
 Be ready to respond to interview invitations immediately as spots fill up very quickly.
 Many interview dates among programs overlap, and some programs are known to give out more interview offers than there are actual interview spots.
+This is a process that is currently changing but it is still better to be as prompt as possible.
 Most OBGYN programs send mass emails and then you have to respond to the program coordinator with your top choices of dates or you may have to use a scheduling website/application.
 If you do not respond fast enough you will be waitlisted

 - Not a bad idea to make a list with all the available interview dates for programs you applied to, especially those you are most interested in to help facilitate quick decisions regarding interview dates, as they commonly overlap